NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/lidar-topography/hillshade/create-hillshade.md

 ### Additional Resources

 NEON'S Airborne Observation Platform provides Algorithm Theoretical Basis Documents (ATBDs) for all of their data products.
-Please refer to the ATBDs below for a complete understanding of how the Lidar-derived rasters are generated.
+Please refer to the ATBDs below for a more in-depth understanding of how the Lidar-derived rasters are generated.

 - <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.002390vB?inline=true" target="_blank">Elevation (DSM and DTM) ATBD</a>
 - <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.002387vB?inline=true" target="_blank">Ecosystem Structure ATBD</a>